-2. Homework: Homework assignments are due Tuesday evenings at 11pm, electronically.
+2. Homework: Homework assignments are due Sunday evenings at midnight, electronically.
 Homework has two components:

-• Aplia software questions.
-These become unavailable when due, so cannot be turned in late.

-o Make sure to register with Aplia using the same name that you use on Blackboard for grading o You will get three attempts at the right answer.
-Your score will be the average of all attempts.The SPSS portion of the homework should be completed as a Word document (.doc).
+- Aplia software questions.
+These become unavailable when due, so cannot be turned in late. - o Make sure to register with Aplia using the same name that you use on Canvas for grading o You will get three attempts at the right answer.
+Your score will be the average of all attempts.

+• The SPSS portion of the homework should be completed as a Word document (.doc).
 Make sure to include any relevant SPSS output in your file.
-To turn it in, go to the course Blackboard page, o For help, http://library.uoregon.edu/scis/blackboard/faq/students/s9.html or ask lab instructor o 10% reduction in points available for every day late (for SPSS portion only - no late Aplia).
+To turn it in, go to the course Canvas page, 'Assignments.'
+This will lead to a page where you can upload your document.

+o For help, http://library.uoregon.edu/scis/Canvas/faq/students/s9.html or ask lab instructor o 10% reduction in points available for every day late (for SPSS portion only - no late Aplia).